-This edible fungus has layered, fan-shaped, fleshy caps that are orange-red to orange-yellow on top and sulfur yellow below.
-It grows in overlapping clusters on stumps, trunks, and logs of dead or dying deciduous trees.
-It can also be on living trees and buried roots.
+Sulfur-colored chicken of the woods is an edible fungus with layered, fan-shaped, fleshy caps that are orange on top and sulfur yellow below.
+It grows in overlapping clusters on stumps, trunks, and logs of dead or dying deciduous trees, and on living trees and buried roots.

 The thin-maze flat polypore is a grayish brown bracket fungus with a zoned top and a furrowed, mazelike underside.
 It grows singly or in small, layered clusters on dead wood or in wounds of living trees.

 The two-colored bolete has a rose red cap that is sometimes yellowish toward the margin.
 The underside has tiny yellow pores, and the stalk is reddish yellow; all parts slowly bruise blue.
 Grows singly or in groups of up to several, on the ground under oaks.

 The violet toothed polypore is a bracket fungus with tough, hairy caps with violet margins and zones of white, brown, and black; beneath, the whitish violet pores break into teeth.
 It grows on stumps and logs of deciduous wood.

 MDC protects and manages Missouri's fish, forest, and wildlife resources.

 We also facilitate your participation in resource-management activities, and we provide opportunities for you to use, enjoy and learn about nature.